CalCOFI/MBARI-62-MiFish-PCR-Protocol/CalCOFI_MiFish_PCR_MBARI62_04252025.md

 # BACKGROUND

 This protocol describes steps for performing PCR for the 12S MiFish marker gene region using eDNA extracted from sea water.
+It was developed by the Biological Oceanography Group at the Monterey Bay Aquarium Research Institute (MBARI).

 ## Summary